limnotrack/bathytools/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to generate a bathymetric raster from a shoreline and depth points:

 ``` r
 library(bathytools)